 Yes.
 The form is required for processing your complaint and ensure that we collect the necessary information and evidence.
 It must be returned signed and dated.
 Find it here.

 CIAT must remain impartial at all times with both parties.
 The Practice Department is available to guide both parties through the process and assist with any queries, they can be contacted by emailing [email protected].

-On receipt of a complaint, it is checked by the Practice Department and then sent to the member for answer.
-Following the 28-day timeframe to respond (35 days if overseas), the members response will be sent to you for your final comment.
+On receipt of a complaint, it is checked by the Practice Department and then sent to the member or affiliate for answer.
+Following the 28-day timeframe to respond (35 days if overseas), the member's or affiliate's response will be sent to you for your final comment.
 These three stages are then collated into one set of papers and sent to the Honorary Secretary and Chief Executive to evaluate whether any further clarification or information is required by either party.
 You will be kept advised throughout the process.

-Your papers, now known as ‘the case’, will be submitted to the Conduct Committee to determine at a Conduct Review whether the member has a case to answer, in relation to any of the clauses from the Code which have been raised against them.
+Your papers, now known as ‘the case’, will be submitted to the Conduct Committee to determine at a Conduct Review whether the member or affiliate has a case to answer, in relation to any of the clauses from the Code which have been raised against them.

 The flowchart diagram detailing the stages for a complaint can be viewed here.